-tradeoff, revealing no performance loss when compared with complex space-time coding protocols in the field.
-The approach presented in this work explicitly addresses coordination among the cooperating terminals and has similarities with a MAC since it directs when a specific node to relay.
-The algorithm has also similarities with a routing protocol since it coordinates which node to relay (or not) received information among a collection of candidates.
+We treated Opportunistic Relaying as a distributed virtual antenna array system and analyzed its diversitymultiplexing tradeoff, revealing NO performance loss when compared with complex space-time coding protocols in the field.

+The approach presented in this work explicitly addresses coordination among the cooperating terminals and has similarities with a Medium Access Protocol (MAC) since it directs when a specific node to relay.
+The algorithm has also similarities with a Routing Protocol since it coordinates which node to relay (or not) received information among a collection of candidates.
 Devising wireless systems that dynamically adapt to the wireless channel conditions without external means (for example GPS receivers), in a distributed manner, similarly to the ideas presented in this work, is an important and fruitful area for future research.

+The simplicity of the technique, allows for immediate implementation in existing radio hardware and its adoption could provide for improved flexibility, reliability and efficiency in future 4G wireless systems.

+APPENDIX I

-The simplicity of the technique, allows for immediate implementation in existing radio hardware and its adoption could provide for improved flexibility, reliability, and efficiency in future 4G wireless systems.
-APPENDIX I PROBABILISTIC ANALYSIS OF SUCCESSFUL PATH SELECTION Theorem 1: The joint pdf of the minimum and second minimum among M i.i.d. positive random variables X_1, X_2, \ldots, X_M , each with pdf f(x) and cdf F(x), is given by the equation at the bottom of the page where, $Y_1 < Y_2 < Y_3 \cdots < Y_M$ are the M ordered random variables X_1, X_2, \ldots, X_M .
-Proof:
+PROBABILISTIC ANALYSIS OF SUCCESSFUL PATH SELECTION

+Theorem 1 The joint probability density function of the minimum and second minimum among M i.i.d. positive random variables X_1, X_2, \ldots, X_M , each with probability density function f(x) and cumulative distribution function F(x), is given by the following equation: